Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="Worker-TextDecoder"></a>TextDecoder is supported in web workers

-Texts will not be copied properly on some East Asian PDFs, if the browser does not support TextDecoder in web workers.
+Texts will not be copied properly on some East Asian PDFs.
+If the browser does not support the `TextDecoder` in web workers, the `FileReaderSync` will be used instead.

 <table>
   <thead>